RgbTrouw/Qs-Messenger/README.md

 Looping functions have been replaced with instant forwarding, most database keys have migrated from table "id" to "email" parameter and session_id has been removed from all queries.

-All of these changes will improve the server capabilities.
+All of these changes will improve the server performance.
 **

      ** The Good NEWS ** is that the Linux version has connectivity and is functional.
 This means that other updates are due to come.